wp-plugins/facebook-page/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Conflicting with other plugin CSS like "SyntaxHighlighter Evolved" is fixed.

 = 1.1 =
 * New Small Header Feature Added to the plugin.
 * Background color field deleted.